aksh-sood/terraform-modules/README.md

 └── vars.tf
 ```

-The [providers.tf](./providers.tf) file contains all the necessary plugins that are required to run the script i.e AWS provider.
+The [providers.tf](./providers.tf) file contains all the necessary plugins that are required to run the script i.e aws provider.

 The [root main.tf](./main.tf) file is the file that triggers the VPC module for creation of resources.